 - “That’s just another reason why life is terrible.” – Depressed – Rather than address the issue, Darlene makes a grandiose statement and jumps to the worst possible conclusion which fuels her depression.

-- “I’ll think about that.” – Cautious – Charlie cautiously takes the criticism in but refuses to address it in the moment.
+- “I’ll think about that.” – Cautious – Charlie cautiously takes the criticism in but refuses to address it at the moment.

 - “Tell me more.” – Concerned – Clara hears the criticism and openly invites more feedback so there can be more clarity on the issue.